waikato-datamining/adams-website/pages/download/docker.rst

 `Docker <https://www.docker.com/>`__ is a great way of deploying applications for processing data, running webservices, etc., all nicely containerized.
-Java applications can be packaged with Docker as well and ADAMS is no exceptions.
+Java applications can be packaged with Docker as well and ADAMS is no exception.

 Pre-built images
 ----------------